-Recent examples include the newly renovated building 4 open office area located on the second floor.
-This space provides both an open welcoming feeling and an extended exposed roof structure and high clearance entry space; it also provides cubicles and privacy for staff.
-In addition, the new high wall offices provide both windows with window treatment for visual privacy and sound acoustical conversation privacy.
+Recent examples include the new downtown campus academic (DCA) building with open office areas.
+These types of spaces provide an open welcoming feeling and effective ambient light dispersement among multiple work locations.
+These types of work spaces also provide good line-of-sight support for staff and students.
+In addition, the high wall offices provide windows with window treatment for visual privacy and sound acoustical conversation privacy.

-A second example is the new office design in building 30 which provides faculty with high wall privacy and also day
+A second example is the new office design in building 30 which provides faculty with high wall privacy and also day lighting windows and window treatments.
+A glass walled faculty break/work room provides for sound privacy and an open friendly environment.